 The intervention for strengthening the centres of municipalities aims at creating new solutions for vacant buildings in town/village centres, addressing declining population and mobility issues.

-Smart villages could be supported through regional innovation partnerships, following the EIP-AGRI’s multi-actor approach.
+Smart villages could be supported through Rural Innovation Systems, following the EIP-AGRI’s multi-actor approach.
 In this context, regional micro and small businesses should be linked to enhance value chains and circular economy.
-EIP – Smart Villages could be also supported through regional innovation partnerships.

 See further information on the factsheet on Smart Villages.